alkaloge/AZh/README.md

 # A->Zh->(ll)(tautau) : statistical analysis

-This documentation describes  statistical inference package used in the analysis searching for heavy pseudoscalar boson A predicted by the models with extended Higgs sector in the A->Zh->(ee+mm)(tau+tau) decay channel.
-The search uses ultra-legacy data collected with the CMS detector at the CERN Large Hadron Collider.
+This documentation describes statistical analysis package used in the search for heavy pseudoscalar boson A in the A->Zh->(ee+mm)(tau+tau) decay channel.
+The search uses ultra-legacy data collected with the CMS detector during Run2 of the CERN Large Hadron Collider in years 2016-2018.

 ## Installation

-The statistical inference of the AZh search results requires [Higgs combination package](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit), [CombineHarvester toolkit](https://cms-analysis.github.io/CombineHarvester/index.html)  and  [python analysis code](https://github.com/raspereza/AZh.git).
+The statistical analysis of the A->Zh search results requires [Higgs combination package](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit), [CombineHarvester toolkit](https://cms-analysis.github.io/CombineHarvester/index.html) and [python analysis code](https://github.com/raspereza/AZh.git).
 We recommend to download also [datacards of the previous analysis HIG-18-023](https://gitlab.cern.ch/cms-analysis/hig/HIG-18-023) for comparison.
-The code uses as input RooT files containing distributions of the final discriminant - 4-lepton mass reconstructed with the FastMTT algorithm, m(4l) - for data, MC background and signal templates and data-driven background with jets misidentified as leptons.
+The code uses as inputs RooT files containing observed and predicted distributions of the final discriminant - 4-lepton mass reconstructed with the FastMTT algorithm, m(4l).
+Histograms are provided for data, MC background and signal sample, and data-driven background with jets misidentified as leptons.
 The inputs have been provided by Justin Gage Dezoort.
-For convenience the RooT files have been moved from [original repository](https://github.com/GageDeZoort/azh_coffea/tree/main/src/notebooks/root_for_combine) to [the repository](https://github.com/raspereza/AZh/tree/main/combine/root_files/backup) of statistical analysis code.
+For convenience the RooT files have been moved from the [original repository](https://github.com/GageDeZoort/azh_coffea/tree/main/src/notebooks/root_for_combine) to [this repository](https://github.com/raspereza/AZh/tree/main/combine/root_files/backup).

-We advise users to consult documentation of the [Combine package](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit) and [CombineHarvester toolkit](https://cms-analysis.github.io/CombineHarvester/index.html) for detailed information on the statistical methods employed in CMS.
+We advise users of this package to consult documentation of the [Combine package](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit) and [CombineHarvester toolkit](https://cms-analysis.github.io/CombineHarvester/index.html) for detailed information on the statistical methods employed in CMS.

-Installation proceeds as follows:
+Installation of the package proceeds as follows:
 ```
 export SCRAM_ARCH=slc7_amd64_gcc700
 cmsrel CMSSW_10_6_13